RoyPS

 Gas Turbines for Data Centers

-The current uprise of Large Language Models (LLMs) is no news.
-Since the beginning of 2023, LLMs have been the biggest topic of discussion in technological advancements.
-People are thinking of LLMs as what fire was to mankind.
+The current rise of Large Language Models (LLMs) is not news anymore.
+Since around the beginning of 2023, LLMs have been the biggest talking point in technological advancements.
+People are looking at LLMs as a modern day counterpart to fire for humanity.

-These LLMs are now being vended to millions of users, who ask questions ranging from - "what is the weather today?" to "Explain this math homework".
-I even created the following image with a local LLM.
-Crazy!
+These LLMs are now being sold to millions of users, who ask questions ranging from 'what's the weather today?' to 'Explain this math homework'.
+I even generated the image below using a local LLM.
+Bizarre!

 data_center image

-Whether LLMs will solve all mankind's current problems of Climate Change, Economic equality and more, is not clear.
-However, what we can tell is their huge requirements for power and how it is currently shaping the industry.
+Whether LLMs will solve all current issues of humanity like climate change and economic equality is unclear.
+What we can say is their massive energy requirements and how this is currently shaping the industry.

-This has obviously raised the prices of the once ordinary gas turbines - such as General Electric (GE) LM2500, General Electric (GE) LM6000 machines, to extraordinary prices.
-For instance, before this boom of datacenters, we dealt with LM2500 machines at roughly $1.5-2.5 million dollars.
-Now the same machines are demanding prices north of $15 million dollars.
-A similar situation for the LM6000.
+This has of course driven prices of previously common gas turbines — such as the General Electric (GE) LM2500 and LM6000 — to extraordinary levels.
+Examples: before this data center boom we were dealing with LM2500 machines at around $1.5-2.5 million.
+Now the same machines are being asked for prices upwards of $15 million.
+A similar situation applies for the LM6000.

-The reliability of these machines is not up for question.
-These were machines which were introduced in 1960s for the US Navy.
-These machines were built for military requirements.
-However, there is one point of concern for these turbines - their emissions !
+The reliability of these machines is non-debatable.
+These were machines that were introduced in the 60s for the US Navy.
+They were built for military requirements.
+There is however one area of concern for these turbines - their emissions!